We are proud to introduce the first ever Civil Service LGBT Impact Index

 The Civil Service LGBT Impact Index celebrates the civil servants making things better for LGBT people.

-The Impact Index is a new initiative from the Civil Service Rainbow Alliance - the network representing LGBT civil servants - to recognise the important work that LGBT civil servants and allies do to improve the Civil Service and the public services that LGBT people rely on.
+The Impact Index is an initiative from the Civil Service LGBT+ Network (formerly the Civil Service Rainbow Alliance) to recognise the important work that LGBT civil servants and allies do to improve the Civil Service and the public services that LGBT people rely on.

 It builds on our work in recent years, highlighting the positive LGBT role models working in government.